-11. Eating/Drinking Establishments Menu Display Signs
+12. Eating/Drinking Establishments Menu Display Signs

 - a.
 A maximum of two (2) menu display signs are permitted per eating/drinking establishment.
 B. - b.
 The maximum size of any sign shall be 8 square feet. - c.
-The sign shall be orderly displayed, and compatible with the overall design of the establishment. - Menu display signs are subject to the approval of the Design Review Committee.
+The sign shall be orderly displayed, and compatible with the overall design of the establishment. - d.
+The menu must be placed in a weather-resistant closed display cabinet or enclosure.